Last Chance Hotel

 Last Chance Hotel has rehomed hundreds of dogs over the years...

 ...so many of which were literally on their ‘last chance’.
-But not all dogs (or cats!) that come into rescue find a new adoptive sofa to snooze on… these are our ‘lifers’, remaining in loving ‘end of life’ foster homes, often because of a medical or behavioural issue.
+But not all dogs (or cats!) that come into rescue find a new adoptive sofa to snooze on… these are our ‘lifers’, remaining in loving ‘rest of life’ foster homes, often because of a medical or behavioural issue.
 All these animals remain under our care; major veterinary treatment, and in some cases, food, is majority funded by LCH.

 Donations towards the care of